ETS-ReactNative2/MealsToGo/README.md

 # MealsToGo

 Hi!
-MealsToGo is food delivery app ,that I develop using react native,
+MealsToGo a is food delivery app ,that I develop using react native,

 for live demo using expo [click here](https://expo.io/@dank179/projects/MealsToGo)